FAQ: What can I expect if I travel with your company?

 FAQ: How far do you walk in a day?

-We design all our trips, be they walking, biking, or scooter tours to have about 4 hours of activity per day, with a little more in the morning.
-On our walking tours we usually do between 12 and 16 kms, with the occassional 20 km day.
+We design all our trips to have about 4 hours of activity per day, with a little more in the morning.
+We usually walk between 12 and 16 kms, with the occassional 20 km day.
 Please see our Activity Rating page.

 FAQ: How long have you been doing tours?